bzzzwa/TarotSeed/README.md

 # TarotSeed 🌱

-*An LLM system prompt for tarot readings grounded in integrity, reflection, and honest randomness.*
+*An AI tarot reader that draws cards through verifiable Python code execution — not through hallucination or storytelling dressed as chance.*

 ---

+## How to use it

+**Requirements:** An LLM with Python code execution enabled.
+- Claude (claude.ai): turn on *Analysis tool* in settings
+- ChatGPT: enable *Code Interpreter*
+- Gemini: enable *Code execution*

+**Steps:**

+1. Copy the prompt — fastest via the **[raw Gist](https://gist.githubusercontent.com/bzzzwa/66db34912ff7e749146d68153030a30b/raw/0d03faf967edd84fd9e1e695f41791faaaa334ec/tarot-reader-prompt.md)**
+2. Paste it as your first message in a new LLM chat (or as a system prompt)
+3. The model will guide you from there

+The full prompt file is also in this repo: [`tarot-reader-prompt.md`](tarot-reader-prompt.md)

+---

 ## What is this?

-TarotSeed is not a tarot app.
-It's a carefully designed system prompt that transforms any capable LLM into a thoughtful tarot reader — one that draws cards through verifiable Python code execution, not through hallucination or storytelling dressed as chance.
+TarotSeed is a carefully designed system prompt that transforms any capable LLM into a thoughtful tarot reader.
+The card draw uses real Python code execution with a cryptographic seed built from your personal input — making each draw both unpredictable and personally imprinted.
+If code execution is unavailable, the session stops.
+There is no fallback to simulation.

-The name reflects both the technical mechanism (a cryptographic seed that imprints your personal input onto the draw) and the spirit of the project: planting something in uncertain soil and seeing what grows.

-This is an experiment in the best sense of the word.
-A question: *can a language model serve as a genuine instrument of reflection — without pretending to be more than it is?* TarotSeed is one attempt at an answer.
+This is an experiment in the best sense of the word: *can a language model serve as a genuine instrument of reflection — without pretending to be more than it is?*

 ---